 Barro Colorado Island

 Barro Colorado Island (BCI) has been the focus of intensive research on lowland tropical moist forest since 1923, and its flora is better known than any site of comparable size throughout the world.
-The Smithsonian Tropical Research Institute (STRI) and Princeton University established the first Forest Dynamics Site at BCI in 1980, as part of its comprehensive program of research in tropical forest biology, which includes plant physiology, canopy biology, and animal ecology.
-The first census was completed in 1982, revealing a total of approximately 240,000 stems of 303 species of trees and shrubs more than 1 cm in diameter at breast height.
+The Smithsonian Tropical Research Institute (STRI) and Princeton University began making plans to establish the first Forest Dynamics Site at BCI in 1980, as part of its comprehensive program of research in tropical forest biology, which includes plant physiology, canopy biology, and animal ecology.
+The first census was completed in 1983, revealing a total of approximately 240,000 stems of 303 species of trees and shrubs more than 1 cm in diameter at breast height.
 Re-censuses of the plot in 1985, 1990, and 1995 revealed the remarkable dynamism and instability of tropical tree populations.

 According to data collected by STRI, the site has an elevation of 120 m, an average annual precipitation of 2580.691 mm, and an average annual cumulative moisture deficit of -513.9951 mm.